klejeune/seade/README.md

 Seade can help you define better configuration files/classes:
 * define your settings in a C# class
 * your configuration file(s) are written in json
-* you can split your configuration in seperate files/directories
+* you can split your configuration in separate files/directories

 Define your settings in a C# class, make it inherit the ConfigurationBase class, define where you want to read your settings, and you're set.